• Skip to primary navigation

 • Wipe the lamb with a damp cloth

-• Season with salt and then rub with mint sauce
+• Rub the lamb all over with a mixture of salt and oil and then rub on the mint sauce

-• Pat all over with dry mint marinade powder
+• Pat all over with dry mint rub marinade.

 • Place the lamb in a roasting dish.
-I like to line my dish with tin-foil to save on the washing up.
+You may want to line your dish with tin-foil to save on the washing up.

-• Cover the roasting dish with another layer of tin-foil
+• Cover the roasting dish with a lid or a layer of tin-foil

-• Place in the oven and leave for the times or temperature indicated below.
+• Place in the oven and leave for the times or temperatures indicated below.

 *Internal temperature